iainctduncan/papers/source/background.rst

 Historically, running such a program meant rendering a piece to an audio file, but with modern computers (and versions of Csound) the rendering can be done in realtime.
-While originally these programs were not something with which a performer could interact while the music rendered, facilties now exist in Csound for performers to interact with the programs while they play (CTN: Lazzarini 2016, 171-179).
+While originally these programs were not something with which a performer could interact while the music rendered, facilities now exist in Csound for performers to interact with the programs while they play (CTN: Lazzarini 2016, 171-179).

 In addition to Csound, some other actively developed examples from this general family of language include SuperCollider, ChucK, and Faust, each of which has a particular focus or approach to the problems